pilatmartin/ib110hw/README.md

 # INSTALLATION

+Python version >=3.6 is required in order to use the library.
-Using virtual environment is of course optional, but recommended.
+Using virtual environment for installation is of course optional, but recommended.

 ```sh
 # Bash